Annie Montgomery has had the dual role of artist educator and professional actor - alternating between the parts over the years.

-Over the years, she has taught for a variety of other cultural organizations including (Out)Laws & Justice, Creative Theatrics in Brooklyn, the New York Public Library, the Brooklyn Public Library and the New Rochelle Library, and Disney Theatrical Productions.
+As she matured as a teaching artist, she began to advise and consult.
 She has led professional development workshops for librarians, arts organizations, arts administrators, teaching artists and New York City classroom teachers for the New Victory Theatre, Disney, Lower Manhattan Cultural Council, Community Word Project, The West Valley Arts Council, and Lifetime Arts.
-She has presented and spoken at several conferences including AATE, Face to Face, NCTE, AIE, Common Ground, The National Guild and the NYU Forum in Citizenship and Applied theatre.
+She has presented and spoken at several conferences including AATE, Face to Face, NCTE, AIE, Common Ground, American Alliance for Museums, Grant makers in the Arts, The National Guild and the NYU Forum in Citizenship and Applied theatre.